• Skip to primary navigation

 • Cut potatoes into wedges approximately an inch thick.
 (I typically get 8 wedges from a potato)

-• Place wedges in a large bowl and add oil and all seasonings.
+• Place potato wedges in a large bowl and add oil and all seasonings.
 Toss to evenly coat the potatoes.

 Notes